NY Schools Offering Phlebotomy Training

 Phlebotomy training programs are available at several colleges throughout the state of New York.
 These programs are typically offered by community colleges and result in a certificate.
 Some programs prepare students to take professional certification exams.
 In some cases, students must already have current basic life support (BLS) and first aid certification.

 Two community colleges in upstate NY and their phlebotomy programs are discussed in detail in this article.
-Learn about common courses and lab experiences, and then find facts about each college in the table below.
+Learn about common courses and lab experiences, and find facts about each college in the table below.

-- Students at Broome Community College can earn a certificate in phlebotomy in one year.
+- Students at SUNY Broome Community College can earn a certificate in phlebotomy in one year.
 The college is based about three miles north of downtown Binghamton, NY.

 - Niagara County Community College is located in downtown Sanborn, NY, just northeast of Niagara Falls.
 The college also offers a 1-year certificate program for aspiring phlebotomy technicians.